TheDomcio/WonderfulPolishLanguage/README.md

 - [POLSKA KRONIKA FILMOWA (PKF)](https://www.youtube.com/user/PolskaKronikaFilmowa) - The official YouTube channel of the Polish Film Chronicle, which was actively created between 1944-1994, so mainly from the times of the Polish People's Republic, but also before and after that period.
 - [Adapter](https://adapter.pl) - A large collection of films available for free and legally and they are friendly for disabled persons - sign language presenters and audio description and simplified subtitles are available.
 - [Repozytorium Cyfrowe Filmoteki](http://www.repozytorium.fn.org.pl/?q=pl) - digital repository of the national film library.
 You can find a lot of archival productions in it.
-- [Łódzkie Archiwum Filmowe](https://etiudy.filmschool.lodz.pl) - archive of films from the Łódz Film School.
+- [Łódzkie Archiwum Filmowe](https://etiudy.filmschool.lodz.pl) - archive of films from the Łódź Film School.
-- [Arte](https://www.arte.tv/pl) - polish version of european cultural television.
+- [Arte](https://www.arte.tv/pl) - polish version of European cultural television.
 - [Dokument Cyfrowo](http://www.dokumentcyfrowo.pl) - Archive of Polish reconstructed films.
 Another really good source of renovated old productions.
 - [SALA KINOWA](https://www.youtube.com/user/SalaKinowa) - Several films available for free.
 - [Filmoteka - Muzeum Sztuki Nowoczesnej w Warszawie](http://artmuseum.pl/pl/filmoteka) - Film archive of the Museum of Modern Art in Warsaw. **Maybe** you will find here some movies about dancing and singing rice pasta.

 ### Pingwin Mroźny

 [Pingwin Mroźny (Penguin Frosty)](https://www.youtube.com/watch?v=AdhssPbvaKk&list=PL2yH5_nRkFqwAI-ulb6y8j-AfOiMKGLCN&index=2) - This is a character created by me (Pingwin - first name and Mroźny - surname).
 The mascot of my main channel and artistic activity.
 I created a whole Universe around him.
 Each "typical" episode is intended to introduce the viewer to some kind of profession (the core of the Penguin's movements themselves refers to the film [Wonsz żeczny (humorous record of correct form "wąż rzeczny")](https://www.youtube.com/watch?v=aVPj0phGjyU), which is still present in Poland or was present in the old times - "extinct professions" and sometimes there were references to historical characters, I also invented some of my own professions.
 Here is [guide](https://www.youtube.com/watch?v=_HyAuXibszs), in which I described "how to get to know this universe so as not to get lost in it", i.e. I presented the chronology, because I created a lot of films, as well as a [short] [computer game](https://gamejolt.com/games/pingwinmroznypoczatek/343963) and [also] a [short story](https://www.wattpad.com/594393714), so the viewer could get lost in my universe without it.
 A lot of people will ask "Why?", at that time my head was like a locomotive from which the steam flew all the time, so I wanted to find my way to "express myself artistically" and eventually I did it in this form, but I tried very hard, so these are not the kind of films you would think if you look at them out of context.
 I also started to promote this kind of "pseudo-animation", which I personally called "dead animation".
 In other film forms, a revolution began to take place, just like in Antic Theater - more [voice] actors (synthesizer voices) began to arrive.
-I am most pleased with the series ["Przygody Pingwinbada Żeglarza"](https://www.youtube.com/watch?v=DUnP-kDL284&list=PL2yH5_nRkFqxtW04-v-yDyB7QUD__oAmn) (The name refers to:  ["Przygody Sindbada Żeglarza" by Bolesław Leśmianan]([https://pl.wikipedia.org/wiki/Przygody_Sindbada_%C5%BBeglarza](https://pl.wikipedia.org/wiki/Przygody_Sindbada_Żeglarza)) and it's wordplay) ["Pingwinia Komedia"](https://www.youtube.com/watch?v=DUnP-kDL284&list=PL2yH5_nRkFqxtW04-v-yDyB7QUD__oAmn) (The name refers to: "Boska Komedia" - Polish translation of "Divine Comedy" by Dante Alighieri). and from [the first episode of the "Danse Pingvinabre"](https://www.youtube.com/watch?v=O15T5evhnQk) (The name refers to the medieval Danse Macabre) series.
+I am most pleased with the series ["Przygody Pingwinbada Żeglarza"](https://www.youtube.com/watch?v=DUnP-kDL284&list=PL2yH5_nRkFqxtW04-v-yDyB7QUD__oAmn) (The name refers to:  ["Przygody Sindbada Żeglarza" by Bolesław Leśmian]([https://pl.wikipedia.org/wiki/Przygody_Sindbada_%C5%BBeglarza](https://pl.wikipedia.org/wiki/Przygody_Sindbada_Żeglarza)) and it's wordplay) ["Pingwinia Komedia"](https://www.youtube.com/watch?v=DUnP-kDL284&list=PL2yH5_nRkFqxtW04-v-yDyB7QUD__oAmn) (The name refers to: "Boska Komedia" - Polish translation of "Divine Comedy" by Dante Alighieri). and from [the first episode of the "Danse Pingvinabre"](https://www.youtube.com/watch?v=O15T5evhnQk) (The name refers to the medieval Danse Macabre) series.
 I wanted to include this long description (and I created a separate subcategory) in this list as "the main reward of my work", because I want to leave some remembrance and awareness in people to remember my works and also to open the door to potential cooperation and job.

 ### YouTube